 - the nurse, midwife or nursing associate has demonstrated good insight into the extent and effect of their condition

-- the nurse, midwife or nursing associate is taking appropriate steps to access treatment and is following any advice from the health professionals treating them
+- the nurse, midwife or nursing associate is taking appropriate steps to access treatment and is positively engaging with health professionals treating them

 - occupational health (where available) is providing support through the employer